Emmanuel-Okafor/ABU_LECTURE_MATERIAL_2021_2022/COEN807_Machine_Learning/ModuleII_Supervised_Learning/README.md

-The course  module  content includes;
+The course  module contains the following contents;
 1. Supervised Learning
 2. How  Supervised  Learning Work?
 3. Steps Involved  in Supervised  Learning